airbytehq/airbyte/docs/integrations/sources/hubspot.md

 {% endhint %}

 To obtain the API key for the account, go to settings -&gt; integrations \(under the account banner\) -&gt; api key.
 If you already have an API key you can use that.
 Otherwise, generate a new one.
 See [docs](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key) for more details.

+#### Requirements \(Airbyte Cloud\)

+* HubSpot Account
+* OAuth2.0 credentials
+* [scopes](https://legacydocs.hubspot.com/docs/methods/oauth2/initiate-oauth-integration#scopes) enabled for the streams you want to sync

+{% hint style="info" %}
+HubSpot's API will [rate limit](https://developers.hubspot.com/docs/api/usage-details) the amount of records you can sync daily, so make sure that you are on the appropriate plan if you are planning on syncing more than 250,000 records per day.
+{% endhint %}

 ## Rate Limiting & Performance